Frank Iacobucci: Career

 Iacobucci practiced corporate law and related fields at Dewey, Ballantine, Bushby, Palmer & Wood in New York City from 1964 until 1967.

 Taking a chance to pursue a career in academia, he was an associate professor and then a professor of law at the University of Toronto Faculty of Law between 1967 and 1985.
-He subsequently served as associated dean of the faculty from 1973 to 1975, and was a visiting fellow at Wolfson College in 1978.
+He subsequently served as associate dean of the faculty from 1973 to 1975, and was a visiting fellow at Wolfson College in 1978.
 He served as dean of the faculty from 1979 to 1983.
 He also acted as vice-president and provost of the university from November 1983 to September 1985.
-It is within this time period (1982 to 1985), Iacobucci was also a commissioner of the Ontario Securities Commission and was counsel to the Estey Commission in 1974.
+From 1982 to 1985, Iacobucci was also a commissioner of the Ontario Securities Commission and was counsel to the Estey Commission in 1974.

 Iacobucci was also a part of several noteworthy organizations.
-He was director for the National Congress of Italian Canadians from 1979 to 1983 and became vice-president in 1980, serving for three years.
-He was also vice-president and member on the board of governors for the Canadian Institute of Advanced Legal Studies from 1981 to 1998.
+He was director for the National Congress of Italian Canadians from 1979 to 1983, and became vice-president in 1980, serving for three years.
+He was also vice-president and a member of the board of governors for the Canadian Institute of Advanced Legal Studies from 1981 to 1998.
 From 1976 to 1988, he was the director of the Multicultural History Society of Ontario.
 Additionally, Iacobucci was also the director of Cambridge Canada Trust for seven years beginning in 1984.

 He entered the public service in 1985 as Deputy Minister of Justice and Deputy Attorney General of Canada in the federal government.
 He was a principal member of the federal team in negotiations over the Meech Lake Accord in 1987.
 Just three years after entering the civil service, in September 1988, he was appointed Chief Justice of the Federal Court.

 Iacobucci was a member of the Canadian Judicial Council and Education Committee from 1988 to 1991 and was on the executive committee in his last year.
-In 1989, he became governor of the Canadian Judicial Centre/National Judicial Institute until 2004.
+In 1989, he became the governor of the Canadian Judicial Centre/National Judicial Institute until 2004.
 He is a former elder at Islington United Church.

-On January 7, 1991, Justice Iacobucci was appointed as justice of the Supreme Court of Canada by Conservative prime minister Brian Mulroney and served in this capacity until retiring on July 1, 2004.
+On January 7, 1991, Justice Iacobucci was appointed as justice of the Supreme Court of Canada by Conservative Prime Minister Brian Mulroney and served in this capacity until retiring on July 1, 2004.

 While serving as a Supreme Court judge, he was also a member of the advisory council for the International Centre for Criminal Law Reform and Criminal Justice Policy before becoming director in 1993.
 In 1996, Iacobucci sat on the advisory committee as a member for McGill University Faculty of Law until 2004.
 He was a member of the advisory board for the Institute of Canadian Studies at the University of Ottawa from 1998 to 2004.